suresh-karuppasamy/react-express-mongodb-powersync-todolist/frontend/README.md

 - ✅ **Delete User**: Remove users with confirmation
 - ✅ **Form Validation**: Client-side validation for name and age
 - ✅ **Responsive Design**: Works on desktop and mobile
-- ✅ **PowerSync Integration**: Offline-first with real-time sync
+- ✅ **IndexedDB Integration**: Offline-first with real-time sync
-- ✅ **Sync Toggle**: Turn PowerSync on/off for testing
+- ✅ **Sync Toggle**: Turn sync on/off for testing
 - ✅ **Modern UI**: Beautiful gradient design with smooth animations

-## PowerSync Features
+## IndexedDB Features

 ### 🔄 **Offline-First Architecture**
-- All data is stored locally in SQLite via PowerSync
+- All data is stored locally in IndexedDB
 - App works completely offline
 - Changes are queued and synced when online

 ### ⚡ **Real-Time Synchronization**
 - Automatic sync when online
 - Manual sync button for immediate sync
-- Conflict resolution handled by PowerSync
+- Smart duplicate prevention logic

 ### 🎛️ **Sync Controls**
-- Toggle PowerSync on/off
+- Toggle sync on/off
 - Online/offline status indicator
 - Manual sync button when online

 ## Components

 ### UserList
-- Displays users from PowerSync local database
+- Displays users from IndexedDB local database
 - Edit and delete actions for each user
 - Loading states and error handling
 - Empty state when no users exist